ajaydhar1/baseball-pitches/README.md

 ### Webpage Design

 The webpage consists of a full screen YouTube video and a side navigation menu for choosing the different types of pitches to show.
-When the user selects a pitch type from the side nav, the same "index.php" page reloads, and the selected pitch type appears in the address bar as a url parameter, like "pitch=1".
-Then the "___pitch_selector.php" fragment determines which video reel to show based on that pitch number.
+When the user selects a pitch type from the side nav, the same "index.php" page gets reloaded, and the selected pitch type appears in the address bar as a URL parameter, like "pitch=1".
+When the page reloads, the "___pitch_selector.php" fragment determines which video reel to show based on that pitch number in the URL.

 ### Built With